NucciTheBoss/hpc-workshop/docs/lmod.md

 $ apptainer version
 ```

-If you see the version number printed out to the terminal, then you are good to move on to building an apptainer image!
+If you see the version number printed out to the terminal, then it is time to move on to building a container image
+with apptainer!